-Proposals in the area of plasma physics submitted to the Division of Physics that are not governed by another solicitation (such as CAREER), must be submitted either to the Division-wide solicitation: Division of Physics: Investigator-Initiated Research Projects or to the NSF/DOE Partnership in Basic Plasma Science and Engineering solicitation.
+Proposals in the area of plasma physics submitted to the Division of Physics that are not governed by another solicitation (such as CAREER), should be submitted either to the Division-wide solicitation: Division of Physics: Investigator-Initiated Research Projects or to the NSF/DOE Partnership in Basic Plasma Science and Engineering solicitation.

 Proposals in the area of plasma physics for consideration by NSF meta-programs such as ECosytem for Leading Innovation in Plasma Science and Engineering (ECLIPSE), Windows on the Universe: The Era of Multi-Messenger Astrophysics (WoU-MMA), or Computational and Data-enabled Science and Engineering (CDS&E), and/or proposals for long-duration efforts and midscale instrumentation investments, should be submitted to the Division-wide solicitation: Division of Physics: Investigator-Initiated Research Projects.
 When permitted under an MOU between NSF and another funding agency or private foundation, NSF may share information from proposals submitted to this solicitation for consideration of joint funding, and may invite employees of such organizations to attend merit review panels as observers.
 MOUs of relevance to the Plasma Physics program presently exist with the National Nuclear Security Administration, the Air Force Office of Scientific Research, the US-Israel Binational Science Foundation, and the Czech Science Foundation.

 Proposals addressing topics in plasma science appropriate for joint consideration with the Department of Energy, Office of Science, Fusion Energy Sciences may be submitted to the NSF/DOE Partnership in Basic Plasma Science and Engineering solicitation.